 Is this covered by my insurance?

 This procedure is considered cosmetic and therefore health insurance does not provide coverage.

 How much does it cost?

-Prices start as low as $300 plus a consultation with Dr. Lloyd, a Board Certified Podiatric Surgeon.
+Initial fee of $1100 at the first treatment & 2 free treatments at the 4th & 8th month, plus a consultation with Dr. Lloyd, a Board Certified Podiatric Surgeon.
 Your visit will include an examination by the doctor, toenail prepping and resurfacing, an anti-fungal foot bath, and then the laser “scrubbing” treatment.
 Combination therapy is prescribed in stubborn or severe infections.
 Specialized products to prevent re-infection are also highly recommended and are available at the time of treatment, including shoe sterilization and anti-fungal nail polish.

 Who developed this laser procedure?